SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 As I do, I listen to her heartbeat.
 Its rhythmic beating at an accelerated rate, endearing and soothing.

-I get lost in the moment and forgot to keep brushing.
+I get lost in the moment and forget to keep brushing.
 I just stand there, holding my head to her chest.

 Rarity takes notice, and wraps her hooves around me, holding me gently before nuzzling the top of my head.